rizinorg/website/content/posts/auto-sync/index.md

 ### Let TableGen generate C code

 We already described the generation procedure of the `.inc` files above in detail.
 Though what we have not mentioned is the way the actual code is emitted.
-The problem with the TableGen backends is, that they do not separated the generation of their data from the actual printing of the code.
+The problem with the TableGen backends is, that they do not separate the generation of their data from the actual printing of the code.

-For example, the backend which generates the `AsmWriter` (the module which prints an asm string of an instruction) mixes it table generation with emitting code.
+For example, the backend which generates the [`AsmWriter`](https://github.com/capstone-engine/llvm-capstone/blob/auto-sync/llvm/utils/TableGen/AsmWriterEmitter.cpp) (the module which prints an asm string of an instruction) mixes it's table generation with emitting code.
 There is no clear separation between generating abstract objects, like state machines and tables, and printing them into code.
 It is all intermingled.

 This goes so far that it is even allowed to specify custom code in the `td` files for operands or instructions.